michel-steuwer/typst-acmart/sample-typst-descend-pldi.typ

 In lines 4--5, each thread copies four matrix elements into a buffer and then---after a synchronization---copies the transposed elements to the output.
 The correctness of this function depends on correct indexing which is notoriously tricky.
 In fact, @lst:cuda-transpose-example contains a subtle bug:
-In line 4, `threadIdx.y+j` should be enclosed by parenthesis, so that both terms are multiplied by 32.
+In line 4, #code[`threadIdx.y+j`] should be enclosed by parenthesis, so that both terms are multiplied by 32.
 As a result, a data race occurs as multiple threads will write uncoordinated into the same memory location.

 Rust has demonstrated that a systems programming language can be designed in a memory safe way without losing low-level control.
 It prevents data races, by forbidding the concurrent access of threads to a memory resource if at least one thread is allowed to mutate it #cite(label("DBLP:journals/cacm/JungJKD21")).
 Rust enforces this with its type system, specifically with _borrow_ checking, that interacts with the concepts of _ownership_ and _lifetimes_ which primarily ensure safe memory management.
 Could Rust have prevented the bug in @lst:cuda-transpose-example?
-Clearly, `tmp` is shared among the parallel executing threads and, clearly, we mutate its content in line 5.
+Clearly, #code[`tmp`] is shared among the parallel executing threads and, clearly, we mutate its content in line 5.
 Therefore, Rust would reject this kernel, without even attempting to investigate if the indexing is safe, as Rust's type system has no capabilities of reasoning about safely accessing an array in parallel by multiple threads.

 In this paper, we introduce #Descend, a safe GPU programming language adapting and extending the ideas of Rust towards GPU systems.